Amalfi-Festival/amalfi-festival-org/faq.md

 Performers
 : Men are expected to perform in dress shirt while women should plan to appear in dressy summery attire.
 Please be sure to bring appropriate dress shoes.

-Beach & Pool Wear
+Beach Wear
 : In addition to a bathing suit, a “cover-up” is a good idea so you can walk down to the beach.
-Be sure to pack hats & sunscreen for the dazzling Mediterranean sun!
+Be sure to pack hats and sunscreen for the dazzling Mediterranean sun!

 Shoes
 : Both men and women who will be performing should have dress shoes (or sandals for women.).

 Everyday shoes
 : Because you will doing a lot of walking between the hotel and practice facilities, we recommend a pair of comfortable shoes or sandals.
 The Amalfi Coast is hilly terrain so be prepared to get some exercise, especially on excursion days.